MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 Fri Aug 20 1971
 ```

-**ℹ Now that we understand how to format the data, we can use a [forEach()](https://www.w3schools.com/jsref/jsref_foreach.asp) loop for cycling through the provided data array and then push the formatted data into a new array called totallyPrivateDataArray to return.**
+**Now that we understand how to format the data, we can use a [forEach()](https://www.w3schools.com/jsref/jsref_foreach.asp) loop for cycling through the provided data array and then push the formatted data into a new array called totallyPrivateDataArray to return.**

 ```javascript
 function transformData(data) {